 I believe a sponsor is not meant to be a friend but that it is also okay if you become friends in the process, I mean it’s only natural that you will.
 A sponsor is not meant to be your lawyer, banker, parent or relationship guru.
 They take you through the 12 steps and are a channel for God to speak through.

 Some people need a sponsor that is a hardcore Big Book thumper, while others need one that is only about love and nurturing.
 In my sponsorship family we are strictly about love and acceptance.
 We only share our experience strength and hope with each other.
 At this point in my recovery that is what I need in a sponsor.
 However, somewhere down the road that all may change and I know at that point there will be a woman out there to walk with me through that part of my journey.

 Everyone in the program shares one common problem but we are all very different people.
 I’ve shared with you my opinion and experience on sponsorship; but at the end of the day no one knows what sponsor is right for you more than yourself.
 As long as you can be honest and forthcoming with a sponsor I believe you’re on the right path.
 For me it is not about what other people are saying, it is about what I feel is right in my heart and between me and ultimately a God of my own understanding.

-If you or someone you know is seeking help with alcohol or drug addiction, please call 844-422-6926.
+If you or someone you know is seeking alcohol or drug addiction treatment in Florida, please call 844-422-6926.